List of Alien (franchise) characters: MU / TH / UR

+In Alien: Romulus (set between the events of Alien and Aliens), MOTHER appears onboard the connected Weyland-Yutani Corporation vessels Romulus and Remus.

+In Alien: Earth, Yutani-loyal cyborg Morrow contacts MOTHER onboard the Weyland-Yutani Corporation vessel Maginot.

+In Predator: Badlands, MOTHER is now in charge of the Weyland-Yutani corporation, ordering Tessa to retrieve Thia from the Yautja Dek.

-The character Mother is most commonly psychoanalyzed as be complementary to the feminist theory.
-The most commonly referenced pertaining to the subject is the Barbara Creed book, The Monstrous-Feminine: Film, Feminism, Psychoanalysis, which perceives Mother as being complementary to the archaic mother theme of the 1979 film.
-Creed cites the crew members being awoken by a figure dubbed "Mother" in a womb-like room, without a father figure, and with the comprehensive directive to provide life support, as being the poignant indicator to support her conclusion.
-Likewise, in Beyond the Stars: Locales in American popular film by Paul Loukides and Linda K. Fuller, Mother is presented as the central focus for the context of a mother ship.
-As the authors describe, Mother maintains an intimate connection with the crew, providing a watchful eye when they are asleep, as well as a small, womb-like computer module for direct communication about sensitive matters.
-Mother is voiced by Helen Horton in Alien and Lorelei King in Alien: Covenant.
+The character MOTHER is most commonly psychoanalyzed as be complementary to the feminist theory.
+The most commonly referenced pertaining to the subject is the Barbara Creed book, The Monstrous-Feminine: Film, Feminism, Psychoanalysis, which perceives MOTHER as being complementary to the archaic mother theme of the 1979 film.
+Creed cites the crew members being awoken by a figure dubbed "MOTHER" in a womb-like room, without a father figure, and with the comprehensive directive to provide life support, as being the poignant indicator to support her conclusion.
+Likewise, in Beyond the Stars: Locales in American popular film by Paul Loukides and Linda K. Fuller, MOTHER is presented as the central focus for the context of a mother ship.
+As the authors describe, MOTHER maintains an intimate connection with the crew, providing a watchful eye when they are asleep, as well as a small, womb-like computer module for direct communication about sensitive matters.
+MOTHER is voiced by Helen Horton in Alien, Giselle Loren and Tasia Valenza in Predator: Concrete Jungle, Lorelei King in Alien: Covenant, Annemarie Griggs in Alien: Romulus, Robin August in Alien: Earth, and Alison Wright in Predator: Badlands.